 Contrasted with Paradisus, Disturbed Paradise is landscape reduced to the essential form, line and structure of groupings of trees, devoid of any human references.
 In this series I push the creative limits of traditional and experimental photography continuing a lifelong interest with in-camera manipulation of my image at the time of exposure.
 I have found that by applying precise movements under specific lighting conditions, I can control the effect I want to achieve at a given time during the exposure.
 It is important to me that what is seen in the print is the same as what I saw in the viewfinder.
-Over the last seven years in the garden, I’ve discovered that each season has its own particular movement which becomes the true subject of these works.
+Over the last nine years in the garden, I’ve discovered that each season has its own particular movement which becomes the true subject of these works.
 In Disturbed Paradise trees are abstract yet distinctly anthropomorphic, alternating between staggered groupings as if engaged in social interactions that are contemplative, meditative, relational and dynamic.
 In these animated landscapes I direct the viewer to openly engage with my subjects in complex new ways.